 Five Signs of Impacted Wisdom Teeth

 Few oral health issues are as painful or disruptive to daily life as impacted wisdom teeth.
 Although the pain of impacted wisdom teeth is often enough to let you know that something is wrong, it's important that you identify the issue as soon as you can.
-Impacted wisdom teeth are detected using a panelipse x-ray and can usually be identified by a dentist before they start to cause serious pain.
+Dr. Troy Gombert will detect impacted wisdom teeth by using a panelipse x-ray and these can usually be identified by his team before they start to cause serious pain.
+Dr. Gombert has been helping patients in the Phoenix, AZ area with this process for years.
 If you have impacted wisdom teeth, you'll start noticing the following symptoms if you allow the condition to develop.

 Throbbing pain in the back of the mouth

 When wisdom teeth are impacted, it causes a lot of pain, especially as the condition gets worse.
 You might notice pain radiating from the back of the mouth, focused on the area around the wisdom teeth and other molars.
 This pain gets worse as the surrounding teeth become affected.